mdn/translated-content/files/fr/web/javascript/reference/errors/not_a_function/index.md

 ---
-title: 'TypeError: "x" is not a function'
+title: "TypeError: \"x\" is not a function"
 slug: Web/JavaScript/Reference/Errors/Not_a_function
 ---